 provide a provisional diagnosis and supporting rationale if there is a differential diagnosis

-identify a treatment plan and rehabilitation expectations, as discussed with the patient
+identify a treatment plan and rehabilitation expectations, as discussed with the client

 record any referrals made